allisonznl/allisonznl.github.io/_posts/2020-09-28-graph-search-algorithms.md

 hidden: false
 ---

-This is the first set of a series of graph search algorithms programmed in an Artificial Intelligence class.
+This is the first set of a series of graph search algorithms that I will examine.
 While relatively simple, these algorithms form the foundations of many more sophisticated techniques for optimization.
 I begin here by describing and programming two uninformed search methods: breadth first search and depth first search.
 Both graph searches are complete, but not necessarily optimal.
 The algorithms are demonstrated by finding solutions to a graph of connected cities as well as a maze.

 ## Breadth First Search